iucau/iuca-infosec/Labs.md

 to abuse the system.

 Remember to use a virtualized environment to avoid harm to your machine.

+## Lab #8, Virus Analyses

+Do the same tasks from lab #7, but for any self-replicating virus.

 ### Documentation for Helpfull Unix Tools